 • Rand : +- R1 500 – R 1700

 • Rand : +- R 1100

-Credit cards can be used throughout most parts of Southern Africa but it is advised to please ensure you have enough cash for personal expenses and possible gratuities.
+Credit cards are not favoured in most parts of Southern Africa so please ensure you will have enough cash to buy goods and possible gratuities.

 It is compulsory that all passengers make arrangements for adequate travel insurance to financially safeguard against unforeseen circumstances.
 If you need further information please do not hesitate to contact us.
 Drifters do not accept responsibility for any loss, injury, damage, accident, fatality, delay or inconvenience experienced whilst on tour.
 You will be required to complete and sign a full indemnity prior to your tour departure.

 The only necessary prophylaxis for Southern Africa is against Malaria, but on this tour there is no eminent danger as Namibia is regarded mostly as a Malaria free zone however prevention is better than cure, so we do advise to also use insect repellent on exposed areas after sunset.
 Please consult with your general practitioner regarding this.
 All Drifters guides have first aid boxes for use in emergencies, however we recommend that you bring along your own basic supply of medication, headache tablets etc.